PJ81/Doubble/README.md

 And, of course, you must have enough symbols to display on the cards.
 If n is the size of your matrix, then you need: n * (n + 1) + 1 symbols.
+Check [ALL CARDS] to see all cards built.